divanov11/apple-signin/readme.md

-# Sign in with Apple
+# Sign in with Google

 Basic sign in with apple demo with video tutorial.